-The Committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
+Durham u3a Committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
 The Committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or National Office staff.
 The Committee will inform the complainant that additional support has been requested and the reasons why.

-The member will be asked to put the complaint in writing giving specific dates and times - where possible.
+The complainant will be asked to put the complaint in writing giving specific dates and times - where possible.
 A letter or email will be sent to the complainant confirming receipt of the complaint and

-- if the complaint is deemed to be a grievance the letter should confirm that the grievance policy will be followed. - if the complaint is deemed to be a disciplinary then the disciplinary procedure will be followed. - if the complaint is deemed to not involve a grievance or disciplinary matter then the following process will be undertaken.
+- If the complaint is deemed to be a grievance the letter should confirm that the grievance policy will be followed. - If the complaint is deemed to be disciplinary then the disciplinary procedure will be followed. - If the complaint is deemed to not involve a grievance or disciplinary matter, then the following process will be undertaken.

 The Chair will appoint an investigating Trustee to gather information relating to the complaint.
 This will include the letter of complaint and any supporting documentation or other member statements.
-The result of these investigations must not be disclosed to any other Trustees at this stage, in order to not bias any appeal.
+The result of these investigations must not be disclosed to any other Trustee at this stage, in order to not bias any appeal.

-The Chair will appoint a subcommittee of three committee members to hear the complaint.
+The Chair will appoint a sub-committee of three members to hear the complaint.

-The timetable for the date of the meeting to hear the complaint will be short, within 14 days
+The timetable for the date of the meeting to hear the complaint will be short, within 14 days.

-The subcommittee will then consider the matter, taking into account any mitigating circumstances and agree what action to take.
+The sub-committee will then consider the matter, taking into account any mitigating circumstances and agree what action to take.